JasperFx/wolverine/docs/guide/durability/index.md

 # Durable Inbox and Outbox Messaging

 ::: tip
-The database schema objects for durable inbox or outbox usage within Wolverine require just a little bit of explicit configuration or explicit action on your part.
+As of 1.0, Wolverine will happily build out the necessary database tables and functions to support durable storage automatically for a quicker "getting started" story.
 See the [Managing Message Storage](./managing) for more detail.
 :::

 See the blog post [Transactional Outbox/Inbox with Wolverine and why you care](https://jeremydmiller.com/2022/12/15/transactional-outbox-inbox-with-wolverine-and-why-you-care/) for more context.